indreek/pg-migrator/README.md

 So, your migration scripts must be started from "1-2.sql" and go on like "2-3.sql", "3-4.sql" etc.

-For backward migration, your must also have files like "2-1.sql" and go on like "3-2.sql", "4-3.sql" etc.
+For backward migration, you must also have files like "2-1.sql" and go on like "3-2.sql", "4-3.sql" etc.

-You can find sample migration script file in the "examples" folder

 ## Step by Step Example

 Let's go step by step from the scratch.
-You can find all migration scripts we will use during this example in the "examples" folder on Github.
+You can find all migration scripts we will use during this example in the ["examples"](https://github.com/leventkaragol/pg-migrator/tree/master/examples/) folder on Github.

 As a first step, we need a database.
 Let's create a new database with "testdb" name.
 At the moment, there is no table this db.